Physical Science Research Centre

 Research Group Members

 Asst.
-Prof. Dr Chong Kian Wei, AP Yue Chen Son, Asst.
-Prof. Dr Ng Kim Hooi, Asst.
+Prof. Dr Chong Kian Wei, AP Yue Chen Son, AP Dr Ng Kim Hooi, Asst.
 Prof. Dr Ho Mui Yen (FOET), Asst.
 Prof. Dr Tan Siew San, Asst.
 Prof. Dr Teo Li Peng

 This list is non-exhaustive, FOAS and TAR UMT researchers are welcome to join the NanoTech should their area of interest align to the Centre’s objectives, vision and rationale.